joba-1/attiny85-vl53l1-neo/README.md

 Displays a rainbow color dependent on current distance as measured by the VL53L1X.
 Colors selection adjusted automatically to range between min and max measured distance.

-ATTENTION: currently rainbow goes from red to red within 1m at most.
-Then strange things happen.
-There is some problem in VL53L1X.cpp.
-Millimeters go up to ~1000, then down again.
-Help (or just comments) via issues welcome :)
-Project now also supports ESP32 (debugging more easy).
+Don't forget to remove protective cover from the sensor :D If that doesn't help, this project now also supports ESP32 (debugging more easy).
 Just enable environment esp32 and serial port in platformio.ini

 ## Installation